-- Reduce the volume and weight of your breasts.
+- Reduce the volume and the weight of your breasts.

 - Reposition and/or resize your nipples to a more central location proportional to the new breast size.

-- Even up asymmetry if breasts are uneven.
+- Even up asymmetry (differences between the right breast and the left breast) if breasts are uneven.

 - Provide women with relief from the pain of having excessively heavy breasts.

-- Our Specialist Surgeons take great care to minimise post-surgery scars and protect the function of the areola.
+- Our Plastic Surgeons take great care to minimise post-surgery scars and protect the function of the areola (nipples).